Parent Orientation Video

 - Sessions consist of four 30-minute classes

 - Teaches life-saving, drowning prevention skills: how to jump into the water and return to the side of the pool

 - Covers safety precautions around the water and water safety skills

 Teen Swim Leaders Program (ages 12-15)

-Youth Stroke Development Clinics (ages 5+)
+Stroke Development Clinics & Boosters (ages 5+)

-For students who have already been introduced to swimming strokes but wish to improve or perfect their technique.
+Both Stroke Clinics and Boosters are geared for students who have already been introduced to swimming strokes but wish to improve or perfect their technique.

 Stroke Clinics are geared toward advanced swimmers who want to focus on mastering one specific stroke at a time, such as freestyle, backstroke, breaststroke and butterfly.